SparkyTheAlbino/picox/README.md

-# piconnect
+# picox
-`piconnect` is a tool that facilitates the interaction with Raspberry Pi Pico running MicroPython boards through (CLI) or within a Python script.
+`picox` is a tool that facilitates the interaction with Raspberry Pi Pico running MicroPython boards through (CLI) or within a Python script.
 This uses the USB serial port for communication.

 Windows, Linux and macOS are supported.